Amy Acker: Early life

-Amy Louise Acker was born and raised in Dallas, Texas.
+Amy Louise Acker was born and raised in Dallas, Texas, the eldest of four children.
 Her mother is a homemaker and her father is a lawyer.
 She studied ballet and modern dance for fourteen years, but ended her lessons while in high school after an operation on one of her knees.
 She graduated from Lake Highlands High School in Dallas in 1995, and subsequently earned a bachelor's degree in theater from Southern Methodist University in 1999.

 In her junior year of college, Acker modeled for the J. Crew catalog.
 She worked as a stage actress for several seasons, including a stint at American Players Theatre in Spring Green, Wisconsin.

 Career

 Acker made her major television debut when she starred as Winifred "Fred" Burkle in Angel (seasons 2–5), and also as the character of Illyria for part of the show's fifth and final season.
 She won the 2003 Saturn Award for Best Supporting Actress on Television for her portrayal.

 Acker joined the cast of Alias in 2005 for its final season, playing villainess Kelly Peyton.
 Acker graduated from guest star to cast member as the show entered the final episodes in April and May 2006.
 Also in 2005, Acker provided voice acting for the character of Huntress (Helena Rosa Bertinelli) on the animated series Justice League Unlimited.
-She went on to make a guest appearance on How I Met Your Mother, in which she was reunited with Angel co-star Alexis Denisof (the real-life husband of HIMYM star Alyson Hannigan), who had a recurring role on the show.
+She went on to make a guest appearance on How I Met Your Mother, in which she was reunited with Angel co-star Alexis Denisof, who had a recurring role on the show.

 Acker portrayed Dr. Claire Saunders/Whiskey, a recurring character, on Joss Whedon's Dollhouse.
 She guest-starred in 10 of the 13 episodes of the first season and three episodes of the second.

 In 2010, Acker was a series regular in the ABC drama Happy Town, portraying the character Rachel Conroy.
 That same year, she starred in the season-one finale of the Fox series Human Target as the mysterious Katherine Walters.
 On May 25, 2010, she appeared on CBS's The Good Wife.
 She appeared in the horror movie The Cabin in the Woods, released April 13, 2012.
 In 2012, she made guest performances in Warehouse 13, Once Upon a Time, and Grimm.
 Also in 2012, she starred as Beatrice in Joss Whedon's film Much Ado About Nothing.